Miguel Cabrera Player Props: Tigers vs. Phillies

-On Monday, Miguel Cabrera (.412 on-base percentage in past 10 games, 129 points above season-long percentage) and the Detroit Tigers face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 6:40 PM ET.
+Miguel Cabrera and his .364 on-base percentage over his past 10 games (89 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Philadelphia Phillies and Taijuan Walker on June 6 at 6:40 PM ET.

 Miguel Cabrera Game Info & Props vs. the Phillies